input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2022-10-07.md

 ### BASHO (SCALING)

-This week, the **Hydra** team set up a four-party Hydra Head for testing purposes, which allowed improving the tangible user interface (TUI) to show logs better and inform about pending transitions.
-The team also checked the Hydra Head protocol implementation using quickcheck-dynamic simulations.
-Work is ongoing on the integration of test suites, and the team completed the implementation of the handling time.
-Finally, they extended [Hydra user documentation](https://hydra.family/head-protocol/docs/getting-started).
+This week, the **Hydra** team set up a four-party Hydra Head for testing purposes.
+In course of doing this, they improved [Hydra user documentation](https://hydra.family/head-protocol/docs/getting-started) and the terminal user interface (TUI) to show logs better and inform about pending transitions.
+The team also progressed with the model-based tests of the Head protocol using quickcheck-dynamic.
+See [this blog post](https://engineering.iog.io/2022-09-28-introduce-q-d/) for more details.

 This week, the **Mithril** team worked on the implementation of a hybrid registration mode for the SPOs in the Mithril network (with or without certification).
 This will allow for a smooth transition in the test environment, which is run with pioneer SPOs.
 The team also continued designing the new version of the release process.